 The unrealized gain/loss is only an indicator of an investment’s embedded taxable gain and does not reflect an investment’s total return.
 This can make performance difficult to track over time.

-Because performance calculations for a portfolio can be complex, Wealthstream employs specialized software for performance reporting.
+At Wealthstream, we employ specialized software for performance reporting, a tool that allows us to process complex performance calculations in order to focus on the metrics that really matter for your future.
 Wealthstream clients can view their performance uploaded quarterly to the Vault on myWealthstream, or by requesting performance reports from their advisors.